-obtaining relevant data from reliable sources for producing CPIs.
-BLS officials said they have not evaluated the adequacy of the existing data because it is costly to undertake a full evaluation, but there may be cost-efficient ways to do so.
-BLS also has not evaluated different methods to conduct a cost-efficient analysis.
+A core element of BLS's mission is to provide accurate products.
+Moreover, standards of internal control call for agencies to obtain relevant data from reliable internal and external sources to meet information requirements for meeting their objectives.
+For BLS, this could include obtaining relevant data from reliable sources for producing CPIs.24 BLS officials said they have not evaluated the adequacy of the existing data because it is costly to undertake a full evaluation, but there may be cost-efficient ways to do so.25 BLS also has not evaluated different methods to conduct a cost-efficient analysis.
 Without taking actions to understand available options for a cost-efficient solution, BLS lacks reasonable assurance that adjustments to Social Security and other retirement benefits are based on indexes that reflect what they are intended to reflect.
 Specifically, benefits could be subject to adjustment based on potentially inaccurate information.

 Most experts we interviewed identified potentially cost-efficient methods to evaluate the adequacy of existing data for subpopulation indexes.
-For example, five experts we interviewed, including some on BLS advisory groups, suggested that BLS may be able to use existing data to examine the adequacy of using Consumer Expenditure Survey data for the CPI-E. Specifically, one expert suggested that BLS could compare expenditure patterns for the older subpopulation in the Consumer Expenditure Survey to those in third-party data.
-Another expert added that the overall prices older Americans pay may not be significantly different than the prices the general population pays.
+26 For example, five experts we interviewed, including some on BLS advisory groups, suggested that BLS may be able to use existing data to examine the adequacy of using Consumer Expenditure Survey data for the CPI-E. Specifically, one expert suggested that BLS could compare expenditure patterns for the older subpopulation in the Consumer Expenditure Survey to those in third-party data.
+27 Another expert added that the overall prices older Americans pay may not be significantly different than the prices the general population pays.
 For example, gas stations generally charge the same price to each customer regardless of age, so this expert said that it may not be worthwhile for BLS to collect separate price data for older Americans.
-Another expert indicated that, while it might not be possible to link expenditures and demographics (such as age) for all CPI categories using third-party data, it may be possible for certain categories such as groceries, which are a sizeable portion of the older population's expenditures.
-Another suggested that to improve subpopulation indexes, BLS could shift resources from cost savings realized from other ongoing projects.
+Another expert indicated that, while it might not be possible to

-&lt;sup>24GAO, Standards for Internal Control in the Federal Government, GAO-14-704G (Washington, D.C.: Sept.
+24GAO, Standards for Internal Control in the Federal Government, GAO-14-704G (Washington, D.C.: Sept.
 10, 2014).

-&lt;sup>25As we reported in 2019, BLS estimates it would cost about \$5 million annually over several years to research these issues for the CPI-E, and potentially another \$110 million per year thereafter if the CPI-E required additional surveys.
+25As we reported in 2019, BLS estimates it would cost about \$5 million annually over several years to research these issues for the CPI-E, and potentially another \$110 million per year thereafter if the CPI-E required additional surveys.
 This, they said, would make the accuracy of the CPI-E comparable to the accuracy of the CPI-U. GAO-19-218R.

-&lt;sup>26For more information about evaluating the adequacy of existing data and similar issues in other countries, see our discussion later in this report.
+26For more information about evaluating the adequacy of existing data and similar issues in other countries, see our discussion later in this report.

-&lt;sup>27Third-party data are secondary source data that are often purchased but that can also be provided free of charge.
+27Third-party data are secondary source data that are often purchased but that can also be provided free of charge.